-Further, commentary from eminent professionals both within Australia and internationally have called into question the effectiveness of current building regulatory control systems to ensure that, where a performance solution is used, it is done:
+- Commentary from eminent professionals both within Australia and internationally have called into question the effectiveness of the current building regulatory control system’s ability to ensure that, where a performance solution is used, it:

-- having full regard to all relevant risks;
+- has full regard to all relevant risks;

-- in the best interests of the public and occupants; and
+- is in the best interests of the public and occupants; and

-- to deliver a building which achieves the level of performance expected of current and future owners.
+- delivers a building which achieves the level of performance expected of current and future owners.

 The Victorian Cladding Taskforce